-These proposed revisions would only apply to a utility that requests financial assistance from the TWDB for a water supply project and will be used in calculating water loss thresholds for applications for financial assistance reviewed after July 1, 2023.
+The amendments simplify the application of real loss thresholds and lower thresholds to address concerns with utilities with a high volume of real loss.
+These thresholds apply only to a utility that requests financial assistance from the TWDB for a water supply project and will be used in calculating water loss thresholds for applications for financial assistance received after July 1, 2023.